fantauzzi/SFND_3D_Object_Tracking/README.md

 ```
 where `Intersection` is the total number of matches between keypoints in one bounding box and keypoints in the other bounding box; `Count1` is the number of keypoints in one bounding box that have been matched (to any other bounding box); `Count2` is the number of matched keypoints in the other bounding box.

-All pairs of bounding boxes, one bounding box per frame, are ranked based on the calculated IOU, and matches are established starting from the pair with the highest IOU.
+All pairs of bounding boxes, one in each frame, are ranked based on the calculated IOU, and matches are established starting from the pair with the highest IOU.
 When a bounding box is matched, it is removed for the ranking, such that each bounding box can be matched at most once.
 Also, pairs of bounding boxes with an IOU under a set threshold are not matched, because unreliable.

  * **FP.2 Compute Lidar-based TTC**

  The implementation is in function `computeTTCLidar()`.

-To make the calculation of TTC robust toward outliers in the lidar points cloud, a set percentage of the points closest along the ego car `x` direction is ignored.
+ To make the calculation of TTC robust toward outliers of the lidar points cloud, a set percentage of the points closest to the ego car, along its `x` direction, is ignored.

  * **FP.3 Associate Keypoint Correspondences with Bounding Boxes**